 As I only sell online, aside from a few studio sales throughout the year, the visual presentation of my garments is of utmost importance.
 Photography is a passion of mine, I mainly shoot on 35mm analog cameras and I process black and white film and make prints in my small home darkroom.
 I also shoot some digital images for product shots, though my true love is analog.
 Expressing myself and my vision through photographs is possibly the most exciting and creative part of my process.
 After creating the garment, presenting it to you the way I see it, through my own lens, with poetic softness and genuine emotion, is the truest form of my work.
 The models you see here are mostly friends of mine, as this is what feels most comfortable and natural for me.
 I rarely work with professional models and I much prefer having a stronger bond with a model than a strictly professional relationship.
 That being said, I am always looking for muses and meeting new, wonderful people to have in front of my lens.
 If you are in Montreal and would be willing to be photographed in clothing that I've made, please email me.
 I would love to meet you.

-Ovate is only available directly via my online shop or at my studio during events.
+Ovate is only available directly via my online shop.
 I do not wholesale my line, as I try to keep the price point as accessible as possible, which means reducing mark-ups along the way from designer to boutique to customer.
-I also do not follow the fashion calendar.
+Moreover, I do not strictly follow the fashion calendar.
 I generally release two larger collections per year, in the early fall and early spring, but release dates vary.
 Throughout the year, I often release smaller collections of a few items or one of a kind pieces.
 Each collection is a continuation of the last and some pieces remain available for years, updated throughout the seasons with new fabrics and colours.
 In this way, pieces from the current collection meld seamlessly with past season items, avoiding trends as much as possible and creating a durable, personal and handcrafted wardrobe.

 Dedicated to sustainability, I also offer a selection of vintage and antique clothing, accessories and homewares.
 The awareness that so many beautiful, useful and well-made garments and objects are already in existence (and in abundance) is very present with me and I believe that buying secondhand is a cornerstone of a more sustainable way of living.
 I personally source every item, selecting pieces for their quality construction, natural materials and design.
 I aim to curate a thoughtful and artful selection of quality garments in natural fibres that can be easily introduced into a contemporary wardrobe.
 You can shop my vintage selection here: www.histoiresvintage.com

-Founded in 2010 and now nearing its 10 year mark, Ovate continues to evolve with me.
+Founded in 2010, Ovate continues to evolve with me.
 Refining my aesthetic, my brand ethic and philosophy is a continuous journey.
-I am always looking to improve my work, and offer the most carefully presented, high quality items that will be cherished and worn for many years.
+I am always looking to improve my work and methods, and offer the most carefully presented, high quality items that will be cherished and worn for many years.

 Yours very truly,